maniaclab/snowmass-connect-docs/docs/software.md

 ## Installed Software

-1. Installations in `/software` includes the following packages:
+1. The following packages are installed in `/software`:

         cepcenv
         Delphes-3.4.2